research-software-company/mydig-webservice/DEBUG.md

 - Run  `.\engine-debug-mydig-ws.ps1 up`.
 (This command will run the docker-compose-debug-mydig-ws with the file dig_no_auth_basic.conf)

 ## In the mydig-ws directory:
-- Switch to the branch "debug-mydig-ws".
+- Switch to the branch "user-projects".
 - Create a virtual environment for python.
 ```
 	virtualenv --python=C:\Python37\python.exe env